nallegrotti/docker-images/java-nr-vault/README.md

 ## To try out manually:

-> docker run --rm -it --entrypoint=ash wenance/java-nr-vault:latest
+> docker run --rm -it wenance/java-nr-vault:latest ash

 ## To run a local java application

 Step into a the path where app.jar is and execute this:

-> docker run --rm -d -v $PWD:/app -w /app -e NEW_RELIC_LICESE_KEY="yourlicensekey" -e NEW_RELIC_APP_NAME=yourAppName -e VAULT_URL=yourSecretURL -e VAULT_TOKEN=yourVaultToken wenance/java-nr-vault:latest app.jar
+> docker run --rm -d -v $PWD:/app -w /app -e NEW_RELIC_LICESE_KEY="yourlicensekey" -e NEW_RELIC_APP_NAME=yourAppName -e VAULT_URL=yourSecretURL -e VAULT_TOKEN=yourVaultToken wenance/java-nr-vault:latest

 ## To make a custom image